Usage

 enabled neighbor is detected, fast start allows lldpd to

-nism is disabled until a new neighbor is detected.
+abled until a new neighbor is detected.

 unconfigure med fast-start